 The diameter of each coin was measured with dial calipers calibrated to one hundredth of a millimeter.
 The use of a dial with a needle made reading easy.
 However, although coin diameter is rather easily measured, it is difficult to replicate because almost no colonial coin in uniformly round.
 It is possible for individuals to obtain readings that vary as much as a millimeter, or even a bit more, on the same coin.
 We took several readings and recorded the largest diameter measurement obtained for the coin.
 Although our instrument measured to the hundredth of a millimeter we generally limited the reading to the nearest tenth of a millimeter.
 By always using the largest diameter we are be able to replicate our measurements fairly closely and certainly within ± two tenths of a millimeter.
 Much of the difference will be depend on how level the coin is held in the calipers.

 This is a measurement of the degree of difference between the axis of the obverse of the coin and the reverse of the coin.
 Basically, it reveals the alignment of the dies when they were attached to the press.
 I have only recently started adding this information as I was awaiting some standardized method of measurement.
 For the present I have adopted the basic method explained by Roger Moore in the article "On the Measurement of Die Rotations" in The Colonial Newsletter vol. 37, no. 3 (December 1997, serial no. 106) 1761-1764.
-Namely, I have assumed the obverse faces straight up at 0° on a protractor with a "normal" coin turn orienting the reverse so that the top of the reverse would point to 180° on the protractor.
+Namely, I have assumed the obverse faces straight up at 360° on a protractor with a "normal" coin turn orienting the reverse so that the top of the reverse would point to 180° on the protractor.
 In many cases the Washington medals have a standard metal turn, which I expressed as a 360° reverse die rotation.

 Below is an example of a measurement for an item from the colonial coin site (for a NJ Maris 14-J) and an explanation of how it was done. the same procedures were used for the Washington tokens.
 Each example may be clicked to enlarge it.
 As these measurements were put in a scanner they are somewhat off center.
 Every time I put the loose coin and proctractor down on the scanner the coin would slip out of position slightly.
 The images shown below are the the most accurately alligned scans I could get, short of glueing or tapeing the coin to the protractor!
 I believe they demonstrate the procedure even if it the readings may be slightly off center.
 The obverse shows the protractor on top of the coin, while the reverse is turned (so the right side is flipped to the left) and shows the coin on top of the protractor as explained below.
-The reverse die rotation for this Maris 14-J is 170°obv at 0° (or 360°) rev at 170°
+The reverse die rotation for this Maris 14-J is 170°obv at 0° rev at 170°